 The Air Force seems to have persuaded Congress to pay up for the A-10(U.S. Air Force photo/Staff Sgt.
-Aaron Allmon) A-10 Thunderbolt
+Aaron Allmon)

 A bit of budgetary gamesmanship by the US Air Force earlier this month seems to have paid off, as the House Armed Services Committee has allotted money to keep the vaunted A-10 Thunderbolt in the air, according to Defense News.

 The committee chairman’s draft of the fiscal year 2018 National Defense Authorization Act includes $103 million for an unfunded requirement related to the A-10 that the Air Force included in its budget request.